-Antonio Freitas, Associate Professor; Ph.D., Yale, 2002.
+Antonio Freitas, Associate Professor and Co-Area Head; Ph.D., Yale, 2002.
 Social cognition, motivation, self-regulation.

 Sheri Levy, Professor; Ph.D., Columbia, 1998.
 Development, maintenance, and reduction of prejudice among adults and children; social cognition and prosocial behavior.

-Marci Lobel, Professor and Area Head; Ph.D., UCLA, 1989.
+Marci Lobel, Professor; Ph.D., UCLA, 1989.
 Stress, coping, and physical health; psychosocial factors in women’s reproductive health; social comparison processes.

 Bonita London, Associate Professor; Ph.D., Columbia University, 2006.
 Social identity, stereotyping and prejudice, gender- and race-based marginalization, stress and coping, social and motivational factors in academic engagement.

-Anne Moyer, Associate Professor; Ph.D., Yale, 1995.
+Anne Moyer, Associate Professor and Co-Area Head; Ph.D., Yale, 1995.
 Psychosocial issues surrounding cancer risk and treatment, women’s health, research synthesis, research methodology.

-Stacey B. Scott, Assistant Professor; Ph.D., University of Notre Dame, 2009.
+Stacey B. Scott, Associate Professor; Ph.D., University of Notre Dame, 2009.
 Stress, emotions, health, lifespan development, longitudinal and intensive measurement designs and analysis.

 Everett Waters, (Emeritus); Ph.D., Minnesota, 1977.
 Social and personality development, parent-child and adult-adult attachment relationships.